I like to write articles containing handy gardening tips, secrets, and general botanical and horticultural nerdiness.

-Looking for a great, easy to grow native plant which can be used as in a tropical-style garden?
 Look no further than the Cunjevoi Lily, Alocasia brisbanensis.
 They make great structural feature plants, especially when planted around water features in tropical gardens.
-Plant them into a damp spot in the garden which receives at most only filtered sunlight for best results.
+Plant them into a damp spot in the garden that receives at most only filtered sunlight for best results.

-Alocasia brisbanensis natively occurs in warmer coastal and inland-coastal areas north from the Illawarra region just south of Sydney in New South Wales all the way up to far north Queensland.
+Alocasia brisbanensis is native to the Illawarra region of Australia just south of Sydney, all the way up to far north Queensland.
 They can be found growing as an understory plant along rainforest margins and in riparian areas along waterways, especially in places where there is a gap in the canopy to allow light in.

 Cunjevoi Lily Plants

-Despite the toxicity of Alocasia brisbanensis, there are reports of aboriginal people eating the side shoots of the rhizomes after extensive preparation, said to involve soaking for weeks and roasting many times to reduce toxins.
-This isn’t a process easily achievable at home and with potentially deadly consequences, it’s certainly not recommended.
+Despite the toxicity of Alocasia brisbanensis, there are reports of Indigenous peoples of Australia eating the side shoots of the rhizomes after extensive preparation, said to involve soaking for weeks and roasting many times to reduce toxins.
+This isn’t a process easily achievable at home, and with potentially deadly consequences, it’s certainly not recommended.
 The leaves were also reportedly crushed and used as a fish poison.

 Cunjevoi Lily Flowers